Big Acts + Big Dreams Come to Life at Capitol Centre

 During my tour, I was shown several of the rental spaces available for weddings, meetings, and social gatherings.
 I’ll coin a phrase here and say the stars aligned for many visiting artists and possibly for you too!
 In the hallway in the upper level, a whimsical tribute with a Hollywood boulevard star walk of fame bears the names of country music’s biggest star Johnny Cash, Stompin’ Tom Connors, and dozens of indie and mainstream artists.

-Once considered “a palace of splendor”, the renovated and restored theatre was in its original state elaborately decked out with Spanish lights and ornate décor.
-Today it is draped in period style draperies reminiscent of the Capitol’s early era in the late 1920s.
-Its state of the art facilities feature beautiful works of art and glamourous lights, helping you feel like a star in your own right.
+Once considered “a palace of splendour”, the renovated and restored theatre was in its original state elaborately decked out with Spanish lights and ornate décor.
+Today it is draped in period-style draperies reminiscent of the Capitol’s early era in the late 1920s.
+Its state-of-the-art facilities feature beautiful works of art and glamourous lights, helping you feel like a star in your own right.

-The Centre provides educational a full range of programming.
-After seeing the line-up, I’m booking a ticket to probe Arlene Dickinson, renowned CBC “dragon” and one of Canada’s most successful communications entrepreneurs.
+The Centre provides an educational full range of programming.
+After seeing the line-up, I booked a ticket to probe Arlene Dickinson, renowned CBC “dragon” and one of Canada’s most successful communications entrepreneurs.
 Capitol Centre really is a remarkable place that brings to together people and the arts, and seeks to broaden our thinking.
 Remember it has an ability to bring to life one’s ambitions, this is the intriguing part of arts and culture, our minds are expanded, our creativity stimulated.

 A Cultural Hub in the Beautiful City of North Bay